 People should aim to get 10 to 15 minutes of exposure to direct sunlight each day when the weather allows, without sunscreen, to allow adequate synthesis of vitamin D. Most people achieve this simply by going about their daily activities.
 Those living at higher latitudes (further from the equator) should supplement their diets to ensure they are getting enough vitamin D, particularly during winter.
 A lack of sun during the winter months means that many people are deficient in this vitamin by December each year.

 In the spring and summer, light-skinned adults can make large amounts (20,000 IU) by sunbathing on both sides, without sunblock, for a few minutes (about one-third the time it takes for the skin to begin to slightly redden).
-Darker-skinned persons need five to 10 times longer depending on the amount of melanin pigment in the skin.
+Darker-skinned persons need 5 to 10 times longer depending on the amount of melanin pigment in the skin.

 Vitamin D production occurs within minutes and is maximized long before the skin turns red or begins to tan.
-One does not have to get repeated blood tests when using sun exposure to obtain vitamin D. Toxicity can not occur even with heavy and continuous sunbathing because ultraviolet light begins to degrade vitamin D after making about 20,000 IU, thus reaching a steady state.
+One does not have to get repeated blood tests when using sun exposure to obtain vitamin D. Toxicity cannot occur even with heavy and continuous sunbathing because ultraviolet light begins to degrade vitamin D after making about 20,000 IU, thus reaching a steady state.

 Staying out of the sun completely may increase your chances of developing cancer, say doctors.
 For years, experts have advised people to cover up in the sun to protect themselves from skin cancer.
 A letter in the British Medical Journal (November, 2003) from professor Cedric Garland of the University of California warns people against taking this advice to the extreme.
 He says that a lack of sun can reduce levels of vitamin D, which may increase the risk of cancer.
 Studies have suggested that vitamin D can protect against colon, breast, prostate and other cancers.